MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/call-center-openai-analytics-content.md

 This article describes how to extract insights from customer conversations at a call center by using Azure AI services and Azure OpenAI Service.
-Get insights on the products and service offerings, improving call- center efficiency and customer satisfaction.
+Use these services to improve your customer interactions and satisfaction by analyzing call intent and sentiment, extracting key entities, and summarizing call content.

 ## Architecture